trussworks/truss-ooo-calendar/LOG.md

 This is, more or less, the core of what this tool needs to do.
 Yay!

 OK, *now* the next steps are figure out how to deal with secrets and configuration, and then push it up to Github.

+## 2021-10-16

+Add `argparse` with helpful defaults.
+Pull the password from an environment variable for now; not sure if there is a better way to do this.

+Pushed up to Github since I want a couple of other folks to take a peek at it.

+Renamed LeaveEvent to PaylocityTimeOffEvent because I was confusing myself.

+Renamed LeaveType and LeaveStatus for similar reasons.